P ≠ NP Proof

 pair áS,1nñ, clearly, where 1n

 is just n in unary form.
-Note that the specific and fixed time P(n) related to S is NOT given.
+Note that the specific and fixed time P(n) related to S is NOT given at all.

 Be careful with a possible confusion made about the XG-SAT and the